 Subtracting mixed fractions

 However, things may become a little bit more complicated in certain special cases: if the fractional part of the first mixed number is smaller than the fractional part of the second mixed fraction.
-In such a case, you should regroup the whole and fractional part, which may be a bit confusing for some people (check how regrouping works with this Khan Academy video).
+In such a case, you should regroup the whole and fractional parts, which may be a bit confusing for some people (check how regrouping works with this).

 Multiplying mixed fractions

 To multiply two mixed numbers, you should again use the mixed number ↔ improper fraction conversion.
 Let's transform a multiplying mixed fractions concept into a word problem:

 You're a big fan of pumpkin pie 🥧 If you could, you would eat a whole pie every day.
 Unfortunately, your mum doesn't let you (well, she knows what's good for your health, right? 💪).
 She imposed the rule that you can eat only one and a half pumpkin pies per week – and you can have an equal slice of the pie every day.
 The question is, how many pies would you eat in two weeks and five days – more or less than four?